 Will we be able to worship together in the fellowship hall before construction is complete?
 That really depends heavily on the course of COVID-19 in King County.
 Right now, although Governor Inslee has said 25% occupancy load is permissible, that allows us only about 30 people, and many of us are quite uncomfortable being inside together, even at a “safe” distance.
 Furthermore, we wouldn’t be able to commune or sing together, which really puts a damper on the “shared” part of shared worship.

 I understand we will have an office for the church, away from the building?
 Yes.
 In order to keep financial records safe, make use of our copier lease, and have a home base, a small office has been established for our staff and volunteers.
-Staff will be there as needed, but regularly at 12-3pm Tuesdays.
+Staff will be there as needed.
 The address is 5306 Ballard Ave NW, Ste 226.
 You can leave messages on the regular church phone number and at our church email address.
 Emails and voicemail will be checked every weekday.

 If I mail my check to the church, where should I send it now?
 You will be receiving envelopes with the temporary church office address on them: 5306 Ballard Ave NW, Ste 226, Seattle, 98107.